floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 any other 3D API - go figure).

-A Vulkan **descriptor-set** is a group of such concrete bindings which can be applied as an atomic unit instead of applying each descriptor individually.
+A Vulkan **descriptor-set** is a group of such concrete bindings which can be applied as an atomic unit instead of applying each binding individually.
 In the end the traditional Vulkan descriptor model isn't all that different from the 'old' bindslot model used in Metal V1 or D3D11, the one big and important difference is that bindings are not applied individually but as groups.